Matrix representations of frame and lifted-graphic matroids correspond to gain functions: Unavoidable minors

+A \emph{subdivision} of a biased graph $(G,\mc B)$ is a biased graph $(H,\mc S)$ in which $H$ is a subdivision of $G$ and a cycle $C$ of $H$ is in $\mc S$ if and only if its corresponding cycle $C'$ of $G$ is in $\mc B$.
+Proposition \ref{P:TubeMinor} follows immediately from Menger's Theorem.

-\begin{prop} If $\GB$ is vertically 2-connected and contains two vertex disjoint unbalanced cycles neither of which is a loop, then $\GB$ contains a subdivision of $\mathsf B_0$, $\mathsf B_1$, or $\mathsf B_2$. \end{prop}
+\begin{prop} Let $\GB$ be a 2-connected biased graph.
+If $\GB$ contains a vertex-disjoint pair of unbalanced cycles, neither of which is a loop, then $\GB$ contains a subdivision of $\mathsf B_0$, $\mathsf B_1$, or $\mathsf B_2$. \end{prop}

-It remains just to show that a properly unbalanced biased graph without two vertex-disjoint unbalanced cycles has a link minor from $\mc G_0$.
-Such biased graphs are called \emph{tangled}.
+Thus to prove Theorem \ref{MT:UnavoidableMinors} it remains just to show that a properly unbalanced biased graph without two vertex-disjoint unbalanced cycles has a link minor from $\mc G_0$.
+A properly unbalanced biased graph with no two vertex-disjoint unbalanced cycles is \emph{tangled}.
 The structure of tangled signed graphs was characterized by Slilaty \cite{MR2344133} and the structure of tangled biased graphs in general was characterized by Chen and Pivotto \cite{2014arXiv1403.1919C}.
-Theorem \ref{T:TangledMinor} could be proven (although not trivially) as a consequence of Chen and Pivotto's work in \cite{2014arXiv1403.1919C} but the direct proof here seems no more difficult.
+The following theorem could be proven as a consequence of Chen and Pivotto's work in \cite{2014arXiv1403.1919C}, but the direct proof we present here seems no more difficult.

-\begin{thm} If $\Omega$ is a tangled biased graph, then $\Omega$ contains a link minor that is a biased $K_4$ with no balanced triangle or a biased $2C_3$ with no balanced 2-cycle. \end{thm}
+\begin{thm} Every tangled biased graph contains as a link minor either a biased $2C_3$ with no balanced 2-cycle or a biased $K_4$ with no balanced triangle. \end{thm}